 -

-Buchi are best when still warm, with their crispy exterior and melty filling inside.
-Perfect for a sweet break or the end of a meal.
+Buchi are best when still warm, with their crispy exterior and soft, melty filling.
+Perfect for a sweet treat or the end of a meal.

 Note

-I made this recipe not by frying but in my airfryer for a healthier result.
-It's also delicious but different from fried food.
+I made this recipe not by deep-frying but in my air fryer for a healthier result.
+It's also delicious, but different from deep-frying.